deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
+* let's move to 2.0.x now AND create backwards compatibility test!!!! such that we do not break the example at version 2.0.1. script can check if exist, git clone if not (maybe git pull as we add to that example app?)
 * SSL tests at wrong level.  now that we have mocked the jdk apis, move SSL tests into the asyncserver tests directory(easier apis to mock than chanmgr AND can make sure timeouts and such work AND can verify server backpressure at that level)
 * frontend request backpressure
 * rps throughput test between both